aalejunior/Juniorkk/README.md

 ### Hi there, I'm Junior  👋

-##Wrong is to think you know everything.
+# Wrong is to think you know everything.

+- 🌱 I’m currently learning everything that i can 🤣
+- ⚡ Fun fact: I love to draw and drink coffe

 ---